danielrcollins1/OED-Expanded/x-additional-material.md

 ## Class Abilities

+### Unarmed Attacks

+When striking without a weapon (including strikes with just a gauntlet/brass knuckles), the character suffers a -4 to hit and deals 1 (+Str Bonus) points of damage.
+An unarmored Fighter or Thief can punch twice per round against a single target.

+### War Magic

+In order to bridge the gap between dungeon and field combat, spell-casters of 10th level can gain access to War Magic as a class ability.
+This ability increases the range of spells by a factor of 4 (1” on the table equates to 20 feet).
+For more details on field combat, reference OED Book of War.

 ### Fighter Feats (New)

 **Beast-master**: Gain a +4 to reaction/moral checks with animals and may treat one animal at a time, of a lower Hit Die, as a Hireling.
 It does not take a share of treasure, but does gain XP and HD (as Fighter).